Josh Jung Player Props: Rangers vs. Padres

 Padres Pitching Rankings

+- The 8.9 strikeouts per nine innings put together by the Padres pitching staff ranks 12th in the league.

-- The Padres have a 3.78 team ERA that ranks second across all MLB pitching staffs.
+- The Padres have a 3.74 team ERA that ranks first among all MLB pitching staffs.

-- Padres pitchers combine to allow 117 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- Padres pitchers combine to rank 12th in baseball in home runs given up (117 total, 1.1 per game).

-- In his last time out on Tuesday, the righty went 4 1/3 innings against the Pittsburgh Pirates, allowing seven earned runs while surrendering eight hits.
+- In his most recent appearance on Wednesday, the lefty went six innings against the Pittsburgh Pirates, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.